-Awning - an architectural projection that provides weather protection, identity or decoration and is wholly supported by the building to which it is attached.
+Awning - an architectural projection that provides weather protection, identity, or decoration and is wholly supported by the building to which it is attached.
+An awning is comprised of a lightweight frame structure over which a covering is attached.

 Bulkhead - the area between the sidewalk and the display windows: can be of wood, tile, or metal, or can be glazed; also known as a window base or kickplate.